praveenmaran/Ticket-Booking-Microservices/README.md

                   ]
                 }

-    Response :{
+    Response :
+              {
-                "referenceId": 1,  This ID used confirm the ticket/seat "status": true
+                "referenceId": 1,  "This ID used confirm the ticket/seat" "status": true
               }